maxcong001/DockerLogPlugin/README.md

 Holocene plugin system:

 Holocene plugin system is inspired by Redis.
 Redis have feature named "module" in its latest version.
-Holocene will open some key APIs to user. to develop a new plugin, you just need to implement these ideas.
+Holocene will open some key APIs to user. to develop a new plugin, you just need to implement these APIs.
 You can impelment the logic and build out a dynamic library then tell Holocene in the confiuration.
 In the phase 2 of Holocene, it will have CLI interface and REST-FUL API.

 Holocene will support two kinds of plugin:
 1. filter plugin.
 By default is: Regular expression